 05.06 Regional Administrator, applicable region

+In coordination with the NRR Office Director, concurs on the establishment of a restart panel, associated charter, and panel member assignments.

-Has responsibility and authority for the overall direction of the implementation of the inspection program for the reactor facility undergoing restart.
+Has responsibility and authority for the overall direction of the implementation of the inspection program for the reactor facility potentially undergoing restart.

-Ensures that stakeholders, such as federal state, and local governments; tribal governments; and the public are engaged early in the process and kept well informed during the entirety of the restart activities.
+Ensures that stakeholders, such as federal agencies; state, and local governments; tribal governments; and the public are engaged early in the process and kept well informed during the entirety of the restart activities.

 Establishes contacts with the licensee on inspection-related issues and any corrective actions prior to returning the reactor facility to the ROP either directly or through the assigned regional branch chief(s).

-Maintains contacts with NRR and NSIR on inspection-related issues and the overall inspection program for the reactor facility undergoing restart either directly or through the assigned regional branch chief(s).
+Maintains contacts with NRR and NSIR on inspection-related issues and the overall inspection program for the reactor facility potentially undergoing restart either directly or through the assigned regional branch chief(s).

-.
+Reviews the restart panel’s assessment of the plant’s operational readiness and determines, in conjunction with the NRR Director, whether any NRC action is warranted.

+If restart is authorized, determines, in conjunction with the NRR Director, the appropriate point to transition NRC oversight to the ROP.

 05.07 Director, Division of Operating Reactor Safety (DORS), applicable region.